Local and global integrability of Lie brackets: From local Lie groupoids to global Lie groupoids

 We will sketch a proof in the next two paragraphs.
 For now we observe the following consequence:

 \begin{corollary} A local Lie groupoid has a restriction which is globally associative if and only if it has integrable Lie algebroid. \end{corollary}

+\begin{proof} If a local Lie groupoid $G$ has a restriction $G'$ which is globally associative then $G$ and $G'$ have the same Lie algebroid $A$.
+By the theorem, $G'$ is globalizable, so $A$ is an integrable algebroid.
+Conversely, if a local Lie groupoid $G$ has an integrable Lie algebroid $A$, then there is a neighborhood $G'\subset G$ of the units which is isomorphic to a neighborhood in $\G(A)$ of the units.
+It follows that $G'$ is globally associative. \end{proof}

 \begin{remark} The previous results show that one should be careful with the associativity axiom for a local Lie groupoid $G$.
-For example, the definition used in \cite{BG16} this axiom is as follows:
+For example, in the definition used in \cite{BG16} this axiom reads as follows:

 Note that this implies that $G$ is globally associative, hence has integrable Lie algebroid.
 So the definition in \cite{BG16} excludes, e.g., the $A$-path local integration and the spray groupoid for non-integrable Lie algebroids. \end{remark}